ingegniamo/l10n-italy-mig/l10n_it_account_stamp/README.rst

 Automatic mode:

--  Go to 'Tax Stamp 2 euro' product and configure 'Stamp taxes' (exemption taxes).
+-  Go to 'Stamp duty 2 euro' product and configure 'Stamp taxes' (exemption taxes).
 -  For each invoice or receipt, the base amount for each selected tax will be added up and used to determine the application of the account